-With over $3million provided just to family financial assistance alone we are proud to say that 100% of all direct donations to Kids with Cancer Foundation are passed on.
+With over $3million provided just to family financial assistance alone and because we conduct continuous lotteries we are proud to say that 100% of all direct donations to Kids with Cancer Foundation are passed on.

 2017 was our biggest year so far, helping families with over $422K in financial assistance.

 No management fees, salaries or any running costs of the Foundation are taken from our 'Gift Account', and that is our promise to cancer families and our supporters.
-Our cancer foundation donations are only used for families who are struggling financially, and have a child in one of our Australian children's hospitals being treated for a brain tumor, leukemia and all other childhood cancer, or directly to children's hospitals.
+Our donations are only used for families who are struggling financially, and have a child in one of our Australian children's hospitals being treated for childhood cancer, or directly to children's hospitals.

 We fund the Sydney Childrens Hospital ‘Cascade Program’, an online program named 'Cascade' (Cope, Adapt, Survive: life after Cancer) to improve parents' quality of life after cancer treatment.